How to get caught up On a Mountain of Laundry

 - A little money to throw at the problem,

-…I highly recommend a solid laundromat session.
+…I highly recommend a solid laundromat session to catch up on laundry.
 There’s just such a feeling of relief in arriving back home with a huge pile of clean, already folded laundry.

 Just a note here, though.
-If you follow the laundromat method, be strict with yourself about unloading your car when you get home and putting everything away.
+If you follow the laundromat method, be strict with yourself about unloading your car when you get home.
+Put everything away.
 You do not want to be driving laundry around all week.